coder8338/appbox_installer/README.md

 3. Enter the following `sudo bash -c "bash <(curl -Ls https://raw.githubusercontent.com/coder8338/appbox_installer/main/appbox_installer.sh)"`

+## How to manage services
+To stop a service:

+`sudo supervisorctl stop <service name>`

+To start a service:

+`sudo supervisorctl start <service name>`

+To restart a service:

+`sudo supervisorctl restart <service name>`

+For example, to stop radarr you would run:

+`sudo supervisorctl stop radarr`

 ## FAQs
 Q: I want auto moving from my torrent client to anywhere using Radarr/Sonarr